stgm/scientific-programming-1/22 Language/10 Strings/strings.md

 ---

-Another way to write a traversal is with a for loop:
+Another way to write a traversal is with a `for` loop:

 	for char in fruit:
 	    print(char)

 Each time through the loop, the next character in the string is assigned to the variable `char`.
 The loop continues until no characters are left.

 The following example shows how to use concatenation (string addition) and a for loop to generate an abecedarian series (that is, in alphabetical order).
-In Robert McCloskey’s book *Make Way for Ducklings*, the names of the ducklings are Jack, Kack, Lack, Mack, Nack, Ouack, Pack, and Quack.
+In Robert McCloskey's book *Make Way for Ducklings*, the names of the ducklings are Jack, Kack, Lack, Mack, Nack, Ouack, Pack, and Quack.
 This loop outputs these names in order:

 	prefixes = 'JKLMNOPQ'
 	suffix = 'ack'